trislee/LidDrivPy/docs/quickstart.rst

   # cd <path to project directory>
   # the output of the ls command should be similar to:
   #   MANIFEST.in  PKG-INFO  README.rst  docs
-  #   examples  pycup  pycup.egg-info  setup.cfg  setup.py
+  #   examples  liddrivpy  liddrivpy.egg-info  setup.cfg  setup.py

   # install/update (if necessary) sphinx and related utilities
   # required to build the documentation